-When faced with a major haemorrhage, the priority is to save the patient, and to a certain extent this has been done with the response to the riots in France.
-But the situation has taken on such a dynamic of its own that clear strategies must be evolved to go beyond damage limitation.
-The question is what should these strategies be?
-Experience shows that four main questions must serve as a framework...
+France is currently in the grip of a " social Katrina ".
+Exactly as in the United States, the first response was characterised by stupor and absence.
+It is now of paramount importance for everyone involved to avoid the lethal bad old ways, the inevitable state of confusion and abdication.
+When faced with a major haemorrhage, the priority is to save the patient, and to a certain extent this has been done.
+But, the situation has taken on such a dynamic of its own that clear strategies must be evolved to go beyond damage limitation.
+The question is what should these strategies be ?
+Experience shows that four main questions must serve as a framework :

-Firstly what is the nature of this crisis?
-As in all 'out of the box' crises, the riots in the French suburbs lie outside of both our mental maps and our established codes of governance.
-Obviously there are some well known ingredients: Crowded suburban estates with run-down tower blocks, poverty, unemployment and desperation.
-However, a double threshold has been crossed, that of the unacceptable - marginalised neighbourhoods - and that of the non-negotiable - confiscation of certain areas of the Republic.

-Dodging the problem is not an option, given the real danger that parts of the population are threatened by a total loss of a framework of values, starting with the loss of authority - a fundamental founding principle of democratic society.
-We are clearly faced with a situation of collective responsibility.
+Firstly what is the nature of this crisis ?
+As in all "out of the box" crises, the riots in the French suburbs are outside our mental maps and outside established codes of governance.
+Obviously there are some well known ingredients : Crowded suburb estates with run-down tower blocks, poverty, unemployment and desperation.
+However, a double threshold has been crossed, that of the unacceptable - rejected neighbourhoods and that of the non-negotiable - confiscation of certain areas of the Republic.
+Dodging the problem is not an option, given the real danger that parts of the population are threatened by a total loss of their identifying values.
+Starting with the loss of authority - a fundamental founding principle of democratic society.
+Every crisis is a moment of truth and we are clearly faced here with a situation of collective responsibility.

-It is in this well known breeding ground, currently stirred to a foment in France, that new trends are erupting and pulverising existing schemes of interpretation and planning.
-We are confronting events that occur within a worldwide context of gross uncertainty and major, even brutal changes.
-We are also facing the construction of a personal identity based on violence and death.

-These issues are by no means restricted to one particular country or region.
-It was in utter disbelief that the world watched as the destitute and deprived people of New Orleans fired at helicopters sent to help and rescue them, forcing Washington to take action which seemed more appropriate for a country on the brink of chaos than for the world's superpower.

-The context for these events is a world of

-endlessly proliferating networks, which are prone to triggering stupefying chain reactions, where whole units of society can be smashed to pieces or subject to massive and instant coagulation and where extremes become the norm.
+It is in this well known breeding ground, currently stirred to a foment in France, that new trends are literally erupting and pulverising existing schemes of interpretation.
+We are confronting : firstly events which occur within a worldwide context of gross uncertainty and major, even brutal changes, secondly the " unimaginable " transposition of the traditional north/south faultline straight into the very heart of our nations, and thirdly the construction of a personal identity based on violence and death.
+These issues are by no means restricted to the middle east ; in utter disbelief the world watched as the destitute and deprived people of New Orleans fired at the rescue helicopters, forcing Washington to take action which seemed more appropriate for a country on the brink of chaos than for the world's superpower.
+The context for these events is a world of endlessly proliferating networks, which are prone to triggering stupefying chain reactions, where whole units of society can be smashed to pieces or subject to massive and instant coagulations and where extremes become the norm.

-What are the pitfalls?
-'Unthinkable' crisis situations provoke structural responses which very quickly turn out to be serious dead ends.
-First, negative words were used to describe some of the youths in these areas of France.
-An inappropriate response could also include sanitised speeches, limp consultation or the rubber stamping of groups determined to impose the worst sorts of measures.
-Others suggest sending in the army, which is totally irrelevant.
+What are the pitfalls ? " Unthinkable " crisis situations provoke structural responses which very quickly turn out to be serious dead ends.
+First, negative words were used to describe some of the youths in these areas, now inappropriate response could also include sanitised speeches, limp consultation or the rubber stamping of groups determined to impose the worst.
+Other people suggest " sending in the army ".
+Totally irrelevent.
 The semantics of war are no solution for what is essentially a problem of civil law and (dis)order.